IBMStockTrader/portfolio/README.md

 and would update the corresponding row in the Portfolio table via a SQL statement like `UPDATE Portfolio SET total = 19120.35, loyalty = 'Bronze' WHERE owner = 'John'`.

 The code should work with any *JDBC* provider.
-It has been tested with **DB2**, **PostgreSQL** and with **Derby**.
+It has been tested with **DB2**, **PostgreSQL**, **MS SQL Server**, and with **Derby**.
 Changing providers simply means updating the *Dockerfile* to copy the *JDBC* jar file into the Docker image, and updating the *server.xml* to reference it and specify any database-specific settings.
 No *Java* code changes are necessary when changing *JDBC* providers.
-The database can either be another pod in the same *Kubernetes* environment, or it can be running on "bare metal" in a traditional on-premises environment.
-Endpoint and credential info is specified in the *Kubernetes* secret and made available as environment variables to the server.xml of WebSphere Liberty.
+The database can either be another pod in the same *Kubernetes* environment, or running on "bare metal" in a traditional on-premises environment, or, *preferably*, it could be a database-as-a-service in your preferred hyperscaler.
+Endpoint and credential info is specified in the *Kubernetes* secret and made available as environment variables to the *server.xml* of **Open Liberty**.
 See the *manifests/portfolio-values.yaml* for details.

 ### Prerequisites for ICP Deployment
  This project requires two secrets: `jwt` and `db2`.
 You can get the DB2 values from inspecting your DB2 secrets.